Home › Resources & tools › What is data liquidity?

 Through the process of combining data from multiple sources, we can create new insights and value that would not be possible to create from a single data source.
 This is why data liquidity becomes increasingly important for organizations that seek to become more data-driven.

-A poster featuring the 2D structure of the ethylene molecule.
+A poster featuring the ball-and-stick model (stylized) of the fullerene molecule.

-A poster featuring the phonetic transcription of the word matrix in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "onomastics" in the International Phonetic Alphabet (IPA).

 An overview of COLID, the data asset management platform built using semantic technologies.